Birding Pipeline Panama

 To bird in Cerro Azul, which is about 45 minutes east of Panama City at 800 m elevation, add $21.40 per person entrance fee and $12.00 per person for lunch to the 8-hour price above.
 Rounded, this means $300 for 1 person, $360 for 2 people, $440 for 3 people, and $560 for 4 people.
 Here are some of the eBird links for various places in the Cerro Azul area: Birders' View, Maipo Trail, Altos del Frente, Las Nubes.

-To bird in other parts of central Panama (like Nusagandi or San Francisco Reserve) or eastern Panama (like the Darien), contact us for quotes.
-We may be able to accommodate you.
+To bird in other parts of central Panama (like San Francisco Nature Reserve near Torti) or eastern Panama (like the Darien), contact us for quotes.

 No deposit is required.
 Please pay in cash right after birding.